 - Credential creation.
 Can you open the platform, create an organization, and generate an API key without being charged immediately?

-- ChatGPT plan access.
+Not supported? - ChatGPT plan access.
 Does a ChatGPT subscription or a ChatGPT promo trial somehow transfer to the API platform?

-The second correction is that free support is now heavily surface-specific.
-OpenAI's current help-center entry for API model availability says mainstream model access is for API users on tiers 1 through 5, while current model docs show that some specialized routes still expose tiny Free-tier quotas and others do not.
-In other words, the platform has not become strictly all paid or all free; it has become conditional enough that any honest answer has to name the surface.
+The second correction is that model access is surface-specific.
+Current model pages show the important pattern directly: gpt-5.4-nano and gpt-4o-mini both show Free | Not supported, while whisper-1 shows a Free row of 3 RPM and 200 RPD.
+In other words, the platform has not become strictly all paid or all free; it has become conditional enough that any honest answer has to name the exact model and route.

 That distinction matters because it changes what question you should ask next.
 If your real need is "I want to test a general-purpose model from my app," you are no longer looking for a generic free key.
 You are looking for either a specific official zero-cost exception that fits your workload, or the cheapest possible real paid onboarding path.